alfonsusenrico/ai-chatbot-business-model-template/README.md

 - **`main.py`**
   Contains the core business logic for the module.
 This is where the main AI integration and module operations are defined.
 Customize the class `ModuleNameModule` to match your specific module name and logic.

+- **`business_modules/base_module.py`**
+  Defines the `BaseBusinessModule` class, which your business modules inherit from to ensure consistent structure and functionality.

 - **`clients/`**
-  Folder designated for external API integrations or third-party services that your module will connect with.
+  Directory to include scripts or configurations for external APIs or third-party services that your business module may need to interface with.

+- **`config.py`**
+  Stores configuration variables such as API keys, model parameters, and other settings specific to your business logic.

 - **`files/`**
-  Directory for storing files needed by your business module, such as templates, data files, or other resources.
+  Place to store files needed by your module, such as templates, static data, or other resources.

-- **`config.py`**
-  Configuration file containing environment-specific settings like AI model parameters, API keys, and tools.

 - **`functions/`**
-  Contains helper functions used within your business module, such as processing templates or cleaning session data.
+  Contains auxiliary functions that support your business logic, such as processing functions, data cleanup, or utility scripts.

 ---

-## 🎯 Usage Tips
-- Modify the `ModuleNameModule` class in `main.py` to implement your specific business logic.
-- Adjust the `get_ai_config` and `get_openai_api_key` methods to fit your AI environment.
-- Define your state transitions within `get_next_state` to control conversation flow.
-- Use the `get_state_prompt` method to provide context-aware prompts based on the current state.

----

-## 📢 Contributing
+## Contributions
-This project is a template for building your own AI Chatbot business modules.
-Feel free to fork, customize, and extend it to suit your needs.
-For contributions, please open pull requests or issues.
+This template is designed to be extended and customized.
+Feel free to fork, modify, and adapt it to your specific use case.
+For contributions, please open a pull request or issue.

----

-## 📝 License
+## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-*This README provides a comprehensive overview to help you start customizing your AI Chatbot Business Module effectively.*
+*Start building your custom AI-powered business modules today!* 🚀